Stookhy/Stock-Analysis/README.md

 1. Create VBA macro.
 2. Macros will generate pop-ups, and formats cell values.
 3. Loops and conditions to direct logical flow
-4. Create pivot table and line chart for theatre outcomes.
-5. Run macros to ensure syntax recollection and pattern recognition.
+4. Run macros to ensure syntax recollection and pattern recognition.

 ## Purpose